longieirl/intern_challenge/README.md

 6. **Unit Tests (Optional)**:
-    - `Jest` is a JavaScript testing framework designed to ensure correctness of any JavaScript codebase.
+    - `Jest` is a JavaScript testing framework designed to ensure the correctness of any JavaScript codebase.
     - Refer to https://jestjs.io/docs/getting-started

 ### Deliverables: